James Taliaferro

-James Piper Taliaferro (September 30, 1847 – October 6, 1934) was a US Senator from Florida who served as a Democrat from 1899 to 1911.
+James Piper Taliaferro (September 30, 1847 – October 6, 1934) was a U.S. senator from Florida who served as a Democrat from 1899 to 1911.

 Biography

 Taliaferro was born in Orange, Virginia.
 He attended the common schools and the William Dinwiddie School in Greenwood, Virginia.
 During the American Civil War, he enlisted in the Confederate Army in 1864 and served until the close of the war, when he resumed his studies in college.
 Subsequently, Taliaferro moved to Jacksonville, Florida, in 1866.

 Non-political work

 Taliaferro engaged in the lumber business and other commercial enterprises; he also engaged in the building of railroads.
 Later president of the First National Bank of Tampa.

 Political career

 Taliaferro was elected as a Democrat to the United States Senate to fill the vacancy in the term beginning March 4, 1899.
 He was appointed and subsequently reelected in 1905 and served from April 20, 1899, to March 3, 1911; but was an unsuccessful candidate for reelection in 1910.
 Taliaferro was chairman of the Committee on Revolutionary Claims (Sixtieth Congress) and the Committee on Corporations Organized in the District of Columbia (Sixty-first Congress).

 He again resumed his former business and commercial pursuits in Jacksonville, Duval County, Florida, until 1920 when he retired from active business pursuits.
-Taliferro died in Jacksonville; he is buried in Evergreen Cemetery.